ustwo/ustwo.com-frontend/CONTRIBUTING.md

 #### Attribute order

-To me, there is a familiar and natural order of how to write an element's attributes when I consider a) how a node is drawn and painted in the browser and b) the order of thought process when constructing the style of an element.
+We feel there is a familiar and natural order of how to write an element's attributes when we consider a) how a node is drawn and painted in the browser and b) the thought process when writing the element's styles.

-- **content, box-sizing, clear, overflow** - Unusual/breaking rules, flags, resets
+- **content, box-sizing, clear, overflow** - Unusual/breaking rules, flags, resets, everything else (?)
 - **position, top, right, bottom, left**  - Position is a naughty (but helpful) rule, can remove element from the flow
-- **display, flex properties, float**  - How the element behaves in the flow, the element flavour
+- **display, flex properties, float**  - How the element behaves in the flow
-- **width, height, margin, padding** - Box Model, dimensions
+- **width, height, margin, padding** - Box Model, dimensions etc
 - **border, border-radius, background** - Cosmetics of the box
-- **color, font, line-height, text** - Text and innards behaviour (leaves)
+- **color, font, line-height, text** - Text and innards behaviour
 - **transform, opacity, visibility** - Modify the element
 - **transition, animation** - Motion